ModestGoblin/amqp-specs/event-streams/src/event-streams-v1.0-wd01.md

 property.

-If the requested partition does not exist or if the event log node denies the request, attaching the link MUST be rejected by the event log node.
+If the requested partition does not exist or if the event log node denies the request, attaching the link MUST be rejected (attached and immediately detached) by the event log node.

 The event log node MAY bind the link a partition when none has been requested by the producer.